sandy-pramanik/codalm/README.md

 ## Example

-View the vignette (<https://sandy-pramanik.github.io/codalm/articles/codalm_quickstart.html>) for examples of how to use the `codalm` package
+View the vignette (<https://sandy-pramanik.github.io/codalm/articles/codalm_quickstart.html>) for examples of how to use the `codalm` package.